Butts County, Georgia: Media

+The fact that Butts County serves as the filming location for key events in the show has already led fans there after just two seasons.
+Other shows which have filmed in the area include The Originals, a television show, and a recent remake of Endless Love by Universal Studios.
+Beginning October 18, 2024, Butts County Sheriff's Office began being featured in the Reelz live television program "On Patrol: Live."

 Government and infrastructure

 County government

 Butts County is governed by a Board of Commissioners composed of one commissioner from each of the county's five electoral districts.
 The commission members serve four year, staggered terms.
-The Board is presided over by the Chairman, elected annually from the members of the Commission to chair the meetings of the Board.
+The Board is presided over by the chairman, elected annually from the members of the commission to chair the meetings of the Board.
 The Board employs a County Administrator, Deputy County Administrator, County Clerk and nine department managers to oversee the daily affairs of the government.

 There are four Constitutional Officers and three Elected Officials who are elected at-large by the voters of the county.
 The Constitutional Officers include the Sheriff; Tax Commissioner; Probate Judge and Clerk of the Superior Court.
 Elected officials include the Magistrate Judge; Coroner and County Surveyor.
 Other services are provided by departments headed by appointees of the Board of Commissioners.

 In 2008, a movement began to create an elected, at-large chairman position to serve as presiding officer over the Board of Commissioners.
 This movement lost ground in 2009 and has not been revisited.